Qutub Minar - the best place to visit in Delhi

 How to Reach Delhi

-By Bus – Delhi is well connected by bus to cities like Jaipur, Agra, Alwar, Chandigarh, Amritsar, Shimla, Manali, Dharamsala, Dehradun, and even Kathmandu among others.
+By Bus – Delhi is well connected by bus to cities like Jaipur, Agra, Alwar, Chandigarh, Amritsar, Shimla, Manali, Dharamsala, and Dehradun.

 The main bus stands are the Interstate Bus Terminals, located at Kashmiri Gate, Anand Vihar, and Sarai Kale Khan.
 Apart from that, there’s Mandi House (near Barakhamba Road) which has regular air-conditioned bus services to hill stations in Himachal Pradesh, such as Shimla, Manali, Kasauli, etc.